 What causes it: Spillway too small, wrong location, poor grass cover, or no rock protection where it’s needed.

-What I do: I treat spillways as part of the dam, not an afterthought.
+How we fix it: I treat spillways as part of the dam, not an afterthought.
 Fixing it can be as simple as reshaping and armouring, or as involved as moving the spillway and rebuilding a section of wall.
 The key is to keep uncontrolled water off the wall.

 • Track the wet area: I follow wet ground uphill to the highest point I can find.
 That often puts you close to the leak path.